giacomocavalieri/master-thesis-slides/content/home/slides.md

 ## Side effect nei linguaggi di programmazione

 > If a program has no __side effects__ there’s no point in running it.
-> You have a black box, you press go and it gets hot but there’s no output
+> You have a black box, you press go and it gets hot but there’s no output!
 > _Simon Peyton-Jones_

 ```scala